samchungy/fastify-zod-openapi/README.md

 The default response serializer `serializerCompiler` uses [fast-json-stringify](https://github.com/fastify/fast-json-stringify).
 Under the hood, the schema passed to the response is transformed using OpenAPI 3.1.0 and passed to `fast-json-stringify` as a JSON Schema.

-If you wish are running into any compatibility issues or wish to restore the previous `JSON.stringify` functionality, you can use the `createSerializerCompiler` function.
+If are running into any compatibility issues or wish to restore the previous `JSON.stringify` functionality, you can use the `createSerializerCompiler` function.

 ```ts
 const customSerializerCompiler = createSerializerCompiler({